aceres/cas-fee-project2-af/README.md

 `/doc/configuration.md`

-Configurations and Settings for this web application.
+Configurations, Deployments and Settings for the Development of this web application.

 `/doc/experience.md`